dobra-e/Credit_Risk_Analysis/README.md

 ![Screenshot 2023-03-29 at 8 09 14 PM](https://user-images.githubusercontent.com/109118631/228701987-1787f36c-2830-44de-9a93-c9187687ff15.png)

 #### Sampling Models
 Across the four sampling models, the balanced accuracy scores are poor (under 70%).
 Precision across the models is very similar.
 For the high-risk class, precision is 1% and for the low-risk class it is 100%.
 There is some variation in the recall or sensitivity of the models.
 The oversampling models show higher recall with the low-risk class compared to the high-risk class.
-For opposite is true for the undersampling and combination models; there is higher recall for the high-risk class.
+The opposite is true for the undersampling and combination models; there is higher recall for the high-risk class.
 The F1 measure, which takes into account precision and recall, is highest for the RandomOverSampling model.

 #### Reduced Bias Models
 The reduced bias models performed better overall.
 Both balanced accuracy scores are higher than 70% with the EasyEnsembleClassifier model approaching 93%.
 The precision and recall, and thereofore the F1, are generally higher for these models as well.